-Speech therapy for autism can be wonderful for your child when she sees a therapist once or twice a week.
+Speech therapy for autism can be wonderful for our kids when they see a therapist once or twice a week.
 And that's great, but is it enough?

-Just imagine how she could progress if you practiced with her every day at home.
+Just imagine how they could progress if we practiced with them every day at home.

 We all want our kids to improve their speech.
 If they’re not talking, our goal is for them to learn to talk.
 And most kids with autism who are talking need help improving their ability to communicate.

 A little time spent each day can reinforce what your child has learned during time with the therapist.

 Your situation could be like ours was.
 My son went to speech therapy once a week.

 He had a great speech therapist who knew what she was doing.